LeonLow97-Sandbox/concurrency-and-multithreading/holczer_balazs/README.md

   2. Sort these sub-arrays recursively with merge sort again.
   3. If there is only a single item left in the sub-array, consider it to be sorted by definition (or can use insertion sort on small arrays).
   4. Merge the sub-arrays to get the final sorted array.

+# Sum Problem

+- Sequential Sum
+  - the standard sequential sum function considers all the items in **O(N) linear running** time complexity.
+- Parallel Sum
+  - the parallel sum function **splits the original array into N chunks** and does linear searches independently.
+  - The number of processors defines the value of N.
+  - If we have 2 processors (or cores), then split the original array into 2 and do sum operation in a parallel manner.
+  - If we have 3 processors (or cores), then split the original array into 3 and do sum operation in a parallel manner.
+  - **CRUCIAL**: final operation is sequential so the threads have to wait for each other to finish.